Metaverse-AI-Lab-THU/ImViD/README.md

     --output path/to/output_frames_folder \
 ```

+**Note:** Video alignment accuracy is approximately 10–20 ms. If you need higher precision, please contact us.

 ### Camera Parameters

 The `cameras.txt` and `images.txt` follow COLMAP’s native format.
 You can feed them directly into COLMAP and run `point_triangulator` tool to obtain an SfM point cloud.